 In 2015-2016, I applied to permanent computer science research and teaching positions in France.
+In 2023-2024, I applied to the "qualification prof".
 As I did so, I was surprised to see that, in most circumstances, there was very little public information available about the application process, and important clues had to be gathered by word of mouth, rumors, and indirect questions to jury members.
 I found this a bit problematic at the time, and thought it would be helpful if former candidates would post their application material online, so that other candidates can know where to start and what to expect.

 As I am done with applications for now, this page is my attempt to make this happen.
 It presents the various applications I did, the documents that I submitted (with some details anonymized), some pointers and notes and contextual information, and answers to questions which I obtained at the time.
 The page is written in English to help international candidates, but most of the documents are in French.